-For those who don’t know, I’m a single mom and my son and I moved here (on 20 acres in northern Wisconsin) over a year and a few months ago (at the time of writing this).
-I don’t consider us homesteaders – just two people living in an extremely remote and cold area.
-If you are thinking about actual homesteading, I am sure there are a whole lot of other challenges with that lifestyle as well.
+For those who don’t know, I moved onto 20 wooded acres in 2018.
 This is our second winter and it is rough!
 Last winter I was going through a weird adjustment period to life in such a desolate and remote area.
 I think I am experiencing that again, but there’s a lot more to it.
 Please just bare in mind that part of why I’m struggling now might be due to winter difficulties like I went through last year.
 It’s a lot easier in the summer (to forget all challenges) when the animals awaken and are out and about nearby.
 Before I begin, there are many wondrous and beautiful things to see and experience in a rural area like this, if you like the outdoors.
 For this area of the Midwest, we are limited with our time every year as the winters are long and things get dark extremely early.
 So, though there are many beautiful animals and wildlife – there are many difficulties as well and that’s what this post is going to be about.

 When it comes to living in a remote area, sometimes the reality of it isn’t understood, until personally experienced or told about it.
 It seems sort of like a fantasy that would be so ideal and carefree, to live in the woods.
 But, the reality is that it’s a lot tougher than that.
-I chose this particular home and land after searching for months and months with my son and driving across the state repeatedly to view homes and land that were available.
-There was a certain price range that I could afford and with that in mind, there was always a trade-off.
-So either a house was junky and mildewy (this was most common around here) or the land was terrible.
+I chose this particular home and land after searching for months and months and driving across the state repeatedly to view homes and land that were available.
+There was a certain price range that we could afford and with that in mind, there was always a trade-off.

 But, this house was newer, well-taken care of and was like a blank canvas.
 It also had a huge, beautiful, newer and large garage.
-The land was absolutely stunning beyond words (to me anyway).
+The land was absolutely stunning beyond words.
 I love the pine trees and the beauty of them towering over and around the home.
-But, the land wasn’t overly usable in terms of farming or gardening, and that is a bit of an issue as it was something I had wanted to do.
-I had also wanted to someday get a horse or have some animals outside.
-Also, if I could have found it, or could have afforded it, I wanted a home really far back from the street.
-Basically, one with a really long driveway that brings you back to a secluded area, home and piece of land.
-That type of thing is very hard to find & would be amazing to have someday.
-I still want that.
-I just want to be closer in distance to actual civilization.
-We aren’t just rural here.
-We are rural for being rural.
-We are away from everything.
-We are so far north people have Canadian accents (or Minnesotan or Michigan ones). 🙂
+But, the land wasn’t overly usable in terms of farming or gardening, and that is a bit of an issue as it was something we had wanted to do.

 Being An Outsider

-One thing I overlooked more than anything was the strangeness of a stranger like myself and my son too – moving to an area outside of a town only populated by merely 400 people – who almost all have lived here their entire lives.
+One thing I overlooked more than anything was the strangeness of our family moving to an area outside of a very small town – full of people who almost all have lived here their entire lives.
 It’s weird.
 I’m not saying they are weird – just us moving here is as odd to them as it seems odd to me that they have lived here forever.
 Hope that makes sense.
 I do understand if someone is content and I don’t think that’s a bad thing.
 But, I was brought up moving often and my personal view on life is that everything is an experience and adventure.
-And, moving here has been a big learning experience for us both!
-When moving here, I planned on living here for a long time.
-Though I have moved a lot in the past growing up, I would like to not move too often.
-I just need to find the ideal balance of location and what we’re looking for in a home.
+And, moving here has been a big learning experience for my family!

 Managing the Snowfall

 There are a lot of weird intricacies related to living here.
-Prior to signing on the dotted line, I was told there was internet service here that was decent, if not, good.
+Prior to signing on the dotted line, we were told there was internet service here that was decent, if not, good.
 I think that is one of the biggest issues I am having (See 2023 update below as this is no longer an issue)!

 I’ve worked online in different capacities, for years now.
 I have dsl internet that I had to finagle my way into getting as they kept saying “no” to renewing its use here.
 The prior owner had it and said it was good – but they refused to let me sign up for it.
 I went to the local office but they were not open for customers.
 There was an actual office with workers, but you could not access or speak to them basically, which I know makes no sense.
 Instead I had to call a call center and talk to someone many hundreds of miles away.
 I called numerous times and on one occasion they said ok to it.
 The service is around 400kbps speed, often much, much slower – kind of like dial-up.
-So, my son needs it for school and that one is dedicated to his use.
 I also have a contract for Hughes satellite internet which is often around the same speed as dsl, surprisingly.
 It is said to be 25mbps but it just isn’t.
 It is usually 400kpbs or less.

 When it snows, it often does not work at all.
 So, when it comes to uploading a youtube video, it can take me 12 hours to sometimes almost two days – most often 16 hours though.
-When uploading, I tie up that internet so it barely works for anything else.
-As a way to circumvent this, I wanted to use my cell phone service to upload.
-But, my cell phone does not work in my home or near it.
-It sometimes works at the end of the driveway, but only for calls and not for uploading.
+Cell service isn’t strong enough for it either.
 So, often times if I post a video a week – I end up driving 20 minutes away to the actual cell phone tower and park outside of it, loitering, for an hour or two until it uploads.

 Even though I’m right outside of the tower and cell service should be normal like anywhere, it’s still really slow!
 But, that is my best method so far!
-The issue with that is that driving in the dark here is absurdly dangerous – it’s (in the fall especially) a bit of a death wish due to the deer.
-In the winter too, it’s very dangerous due to unplowed roads and ice and lack of lighting (and drunk driving is a big thing around here).
-So, basically I risked my life already a few times for uploading videos – though I always used it as an excuse to get snacks or groceries at the same time.
-Though I say that, many people drive in the dark around here and survive just fine. 🙂 I have poor night vision.
 The cost of all these services that barely work – comes close to $300 a month.
 When I watch youtube videos on my TV, everything is so blurry and comes in at about 144 pixels!
 So, I realize these are what I would call “first world problems,” but it’s really hard to try to make money, connect with the world and not waste all my money away – when spending so much on this stuff that barely works.
 Also, though I said this is a “first world problem,” I have lived in numerous developing countries (ie: 3rd world) and they now (not then when I lived there) have internet that works really well and is high-speed.
 So, I don’t know what to call this type of issue but it’s frustrating!

-So, besides the technological issues, when I first moved here we didn’t have garbage pickup service available (we have it now for $30/mo. and it’s worth it).
+So, besides the technological issues, when I first moved here we didn’t have garbage pickup service available (we have it now for $50/mo. and it’s worth it).
 I had to store our trash in the garage.
 It was too much to burn.
 We have bears around here so I was always at risk of drawing them in and that freaked me out a little.
-Then, I would have to carry these gigantic bags into my vehicle – fill that car up to the brim and bring them to the dump (a 20 minute drive away) and pay $4 a bag for the guy to take them.
-It would make my car smell and my son was pretty disgusted!
 The other yucky issue here is that I need to check our holding tank (we don’t have conventional septic) often to see how full it is.
 When it gets higher up, I really need to check it daily to be safe.
 When I say check it, basically there is a sewer (manhole cover) that I open up and peer into.
-It’s not my favorite thing do to, I can tell you that. 🙂 And it is a stinky job that I will be happy to never do again someday.
+We will be happy to never do again someday.
 We have to get that emptied about every two months – sometimes we can go every 3 months, but not usually.
 Basically, all our water that is used from the showers and sinks and toilet, go into the holding tank.
 When full, I have to call this company over and they pump it out with their truck and supplies.
 It costs about $200 every time and sometimes it’s cheaper (in the summer) around $150 per time.
 Because there is a holding tank, there is no bathtub.
 That is a luxury I miss more than anything.
 It was my way of relaxing and letting go of the stress.

 Building More Rooms

-Because I needed more space, I built (with my family) a studio on the back of our garage and put so much work into it and absolutely love how it turned out.
+Because I needed more space, we built a studio on the back of our garage and we all put so much work into it and absolutely love how it turned out.
 We installed a propane ventless heater in there for me and I am renting out a propane tank just for that room.
 The other propane tank is for our home heat.
 And, lately the temperatures have been around -20F and the room has become quite difficult to heat up.
-When using that vent-less propane heater, it creates massive condensation (none of us knew this beforehand – oops) and so I have to keep a dehumidifier in there.
+When using that vent-less propane heater, it creates massive condensation (none of us knew this beforehand – oops) and so we have to keep a dehumidifier in there.

 One big reason for living here was to save money.
-I paid for the home in cash, which is something I have never done before and a big deal to me.
-I thought I would be able to save so much by living here, but unfortunately I have been spending quite a lot more than anticipated.
 When living so remotely, you also have to think about what is nearby.
 To get to the nearest decent grocery store, I drive about 40 minutes.
 There is no pizza delivery or fast food (there are one or two fast food places 20 mins away).
 For this reason, you will be healthier and have to cook things from scratch at home.
 I don’t mind, but sometimes I wish there was a healthy fast option but there aren’t.
 There is one grocery store a bit closer but it’s a lot more expensive and not worth it to me to shop at.
-The nearest Walmart is an hour away.
-There is no Menards sadly – as I love that store.
+The nearest Walmart is over an hour away.
+There is no Menards sadly – as we love that store.

 Medical Care Options